-Saturation is the intensity of colour in the light.
-It’s important to know how much colour intensity you should use in environment lighting for a better gaming experience.
-While a more saturated colour intensifies emotions, it may distract you if the saturation is too high.
-A very dull colour, on the other hand, doesn’t make your room lighting as attractive as it should be.
-The intensity of the colours in your lighting should neither be too high to distract you nor too low to dampen your emotions.
+Saturation is the intensity of color in light.
+It’s important to know how much color intensity you should use in environment lighting for a better gaming experience.
+While a more saturated color intensifies emotions, it may distract you if the saturation is too high.
+A very dull color, on the other hand, doesn’t make your room lighting as attractive as it should be.
+The intensity of the colors in your lighting should neither be too high to distract you nor too low to dampen your emotions.

 Near the monitor

-You should never game in a completely dark room and your number one priority for placing one of the lights source is at the side of the monitor or behind it.
-This lowers the impact of your monitor light glare on your eyes.
+You should never game in a completely dark room and your number one priority to keep one of the lights source is at the side of the monitor or behind it.
+This lowers the impact of your monitor’s light glare on your eyes.

 On the wall of your setup